-Go Volunteer Africa’s Agriculture volunteer project in Kenya focuses on economic and environmental sustainability, adequate farmer incomes, improved food security and social sustainability which important elements of developing countries’ agricultural development.
+Go Volunteer Africa’s Kenya agriculture volunteer project focuses on economic and environmental sustainability, adequate farmer incomes, improved food security and social sustainability which important elements of developing countries’ agricultural development.

-Agriculture development volunteers in Kenya will work with small-scale farmers to increase food security and production and adapt to climate change systems while promoting environmental conservation practices.
+Participants on our Kenya agriculture volunteer project will work with small-scale farmers to increase food security and production and adapt to climate change systems while promoting environmental conservation practices.
 The volunteers and local teams will introduce farmers to techniques that prevent soil erosion, reduce the use of harmful pesticides, and replenish the soil.
 They will work alongside farmers on integrated projects that often combine vertical vegetable gardening, livestock management and food security.

 - Demonstrate green house farming management and help increase output

 - Learn organic methods used by Kenyan small farmers to ensure healthy and safe foods

 Agronomists or volunteers studying or training in the fields of agricultural management are needed for our farming community projects for sustainable Agriculture Development.
 Participants who join the Kenya volunteer program in agriculture help local farming communities to achieve sustainable development goals.

 Kakamega: is a town in western Kenya lying about 30 km north of the Equator.
 It is the headquarters of Kakamega County that has a population of 1,867,579 (2019 census).
 Kakamega is 52 km north of Kisumu city, the third largest city in Kenya and a port city on Lake Victoria.
 Kakamega county is Kenya’s second most populous county after Nairobi.